 Quality assurance, to help us understand if Netdata behaves as expected, and to help us classify repeated issues with certain distributions or environments.

 Usage statistics, to help us interpret how people use the Netdata agent in real-world environments, and to help us identify how our development/design decisions influence the community.

-Netdata sends information to Google Analytics via two different channels:
+Netdata collects usage information via two different channels:

 anonymous-statistics.shscript when Netdata starts, stops cleanly, or fails.

 You can opt-out from sending anonymous statistics to Netdata through three different opt-out mechanisms.

 When you kick off an Agent dashboard session by visiting

 http://NODE:19999, Netdata will initialiszes a PostHog session and masks various event attributes.

 Note: You can see the relevant code in the dashboard repository where the